COURSE OVERVIEW

 Camp & Shelter Setup for Spring, Summer, and Fall Courses:

-Campsites in the Boundary Waters Canoe Area Wilderness and on the Superior Hiking Trail contain tent sites, fire grates, and pit toilets.
+Campsites in the Boundary Waters Canoe Area Wilderness, the St. Croix River, and on the Superior Hiking Trail contain tent sites, fire grates, and pit toilets.
 After arriving at your campsite in the evening, you'll care for your feet, gather lots of firewood, and set up tents for sleeping in and tarps for sheltering gear and yourselves in inclement weather.
 You'll cook your food over an open fire and gather for evening meetings.
+On St. Croix courses you may cook over a camp stove instead of a fire.

 Food and Nutrition